lamg/pmproxy/pmproxy.md

 - simpleRSpec
   - add
     - params: secret, pos, rule
-    - spec: if the user in secret is an administrator then add rule
+    - spec: if the user in secret is an administrator then add rule.
   - del
     - params: secret, pos, rule
     - spec: if the user in secret is an administrator then delete rule